Lena Frances Edwards: Religion

-Edwards was a devout adherent of Catholicism throughout her life.
-In 1947 she became a lay member of the Third Order of Saint Francis.
+Edwards was a devout adherent of Catholicism.
+In 1947, she became a lay member of the Third Order of Saint Francis.
 Her son Thomas Madison joined the Franciscan Friars of the Atonement in 1953 taking the religious name Martin.
 He was ordained in 1962, and was the first African American priest to be ordained in the Society of the Atonement.
 Her work at Hereford was inspired at her son's seminary: After attending a Catholic Mass there, she said that she wanted to serve the poor when her children were grown.
 One of her son's classmates recommended that she visit Hereford.
-She went first for a long visit, and later went back to build the clinic.
+She went first for a long visit and later went back to build the clinic.

 Honors and legacy

-Her service was recognized by President Johnson in 1964, when she was awarded the Presidential Medal of Freedom.
-In 1966 she was awarded an honorary degree from Saint Peter's College, New Jersey.
-She was awarded the Poverello Medal in 1967.
+Her service was recognized by Lyndon B. Johnson in 1964 when she was awarded the Presidential Medal of Freedom.
+In 1966, she received an honorary degree from Saint Peter's College, New Jersey.
+In 1967, she received the Poverello Medal.

 She was a diplomate of the American Board of Obstetrics and Gynecology and a Fellow of the International College of Surgeons.

 In 1955, she was named the Medical Woman of the Year by the New Jersey district of the American Medical Women's Association.